 ■ to operationalize decisions

 ■ to manage, monitor and report on grant agreements

 ■ to act as the secretariat of the Robert Carr civil society Networks Fund

-The Program Advisory Panel (PAP) operates independently from the ISC and with logistic support provided by Aids Fonds.
+The Program Advisory Panel (PAP) operates independently from the ISC and with logistic support provided by the RCNF secretariat.
 Proposals submitted for consideration will be reviewed by the PAP, that is peer-led and includes technical experts in areas under consideration for funding.